11 day winter photo tour around Iceland February 2024

 Accommodation north west Iceland.

 DAY 2.
-TO NORTH.
+NORTH ICELAND.
 FARMLANDS, OLD TRADITIONAL TURF ROOF FARM, SMALL FISHING VILLAGE.

 We head further north, across valleys and farmlands.
 We visit Kolugljúfur canyon on route.
 We will stop at old turf house farm called Glaumbaer which looks great all covered in snow.
 We drive ocean side into a small and very beautiful fishing village Siglufjordur for the night.
 (Siglufjördur in now a popular ski resort) They have recently opened super nice hotel by the harbour.
 Accommodation Siglo hotel by the harbour.